 My immune system was working hard to prevent harmful invaders from entering my body.

 Allergens—like bee pollen, animal dander, dust mites, plants, and grasses—are not bacteria or viruses, but my immune system was still identifying them as harmful invaders (1).

 It was creating allergic reactions to stop those invaders from entering my body.
-My cells sent out histamine, causing my blood vessels to expand and triggering symptoms like sneezing, coughing, runny nose, and itchy, watery eyes.
+My cells sent out histamine, causing my blood vessels to expand and triggering symptoms like sneezing, coughing, runny nose, excess mucus, and itchy, watery eyes.

 Comforted by the knowledge that my body was on my side, I decided to take a three-tiered approach to natural allergy relief:

 - Support my body’s overall health and natural immunity

 - Calm my most acute allergy symptoms as fast as possible!